Kyle Kirkwood: IndyCar

-Throughout 2021, Kirkwood was viewed with significant interest by different teams in the IndyCar Series paddock.
+Throughout 2021, Kirkwood was coveted by different teams in the IndyCar Series paddock.
 Andretti Autosport owner Michael Andretti stated he intended to keep Kirkwood in the Andretti Autosport stable and reiterated this after Kirkwood won the Indy Lights championship.
 Andretti stated that he was considering moving Kirkwood to Formula E if a seat did not open up in IndyCar.

 As part of winning the Indy Lights championship, Kirkwood was guaranteed to compete in three IndyCar races in 2022, including the 2022 Indianapolis 500.

-On November 10, 2021, it was announced that Kirkwood would drive the No. 14 entry full-time for A. J. Foyt Enterprises during the 2022 IndyCar Series season.
+On November 10, 2021, it was announced that Kirkwood would drive the No. 14 entry, full-time, for A. J. Foyt Enterprises during the 2022 IndyCar Series season.
 He had a best finish of tenth at Long Beach, and ranked 24th in points.